BunlongCHEA/Laravel_Online_Cuisine/README.md

     composer install

-## Step 2: Copy and Configure .env
+## Step 2: Change Configure .env To Your Need
-Update .env with your database and application settings.
+You can make update .env with your database and application settings.
+For example, use SQLLite for Development first instead of postgres **OR** delete old and copy new one from .env.example

-    cp .env.example .env
+    nano .env

 ## Step 3: Generate App Key